 Forest Friendly, Instead of Environmentally Destructive, Livelihoods

 Finding steady work and earning enough income to support a family remains a very real challenge to many of the communities living around Gunung Palung.
-Most adults are undereducated and there are very few employment options for them in the villages.
+Most adults are under-educated and there are very few employment options for them in the villages.
 It is no surprise, then, that many communities depend on exploitation of the rainforest in and around Gunung Palung National Park for income, be it through logging, small- and large-scale agricultural activities, or hunting of wildlife.
 Protecting these forests takes these sources of income away, and building local capacity for sustainable alternatives is an essential conservation strategy.
-TWe employ a participatory method, working with local people who are highly motivated to learn these sustainable livelihoods, and as participants have become more successful over the years, more and more slash-and-burn farmers and loggers are interested in joining our program.
+We employ a participatory method, working with local people who are highly motivated to learn these sustainable livelihoods, and as participants have become more successful over the years, more and more slash-and-burn farmers and loggers are interested in joining our program.
 Participants have shared with us that if they can earn more through our sustainable, alternative methods, they can afford to stop their environmentally destructive activities all together.

 Another project in our Sustainable Livelihoods program is organic agriculture.
 We teach farmers to use more environmentally-friendly organic methods and to increase the efficiency of their land, preventing the need for further deforestation in and around the National Park.
 Currently our organic farming work remains focused on Pampang Harapan village, where our Bentangor Environmental Education Center is based.
 The majority of Pampang citizens are farmers, and they traditionally have cleared land inside of the Park to earn income.
 We continue to work with them to show them methods and ways to take advantage of the land they already have.
-In 2016 we aim to integrate the livelihoods work into our Customary Forest Initiative, and as a trial run we held an organic agriculture training in Padu Banjar village earlier this year, which was a huge hit.
+In 2016 integrated the livelihoods work into our Customary Forest Initiative, and as a trial run we held an organic agriculture training in Padu Banjar village, which was a huge hit.
 Participants learned to make organic compost and pesticides from household materials and kitchen waste, and it was so well received that we have now integrated this into our routine activities.
 In the coming months we aim to train four more villages on these methods.